SoftUni-Internal/interactive-content/EN/06-Sessions-And-Authentication/03-JWT.md

 Signing the token prevents the notorious **man-in-the-middle** cyber attack.

-**Man-in-the-middle** is when which is when the attacker **intercepts** and **alters** the messages between two people.
+A **man-in-the-middle** attack occurs when the attacker **intercepts** and **alters** the messages between two people.

 It is the same as if the postman decided to open the mail and switch the letters.

-The two people that their communication is private, however, the whole conversation is controlled by the man in the middle, hence the name of the attack.
+The two people think that their communication is private.

+However, the whole conversation is orchestrated by the man in the middle, as the name suggests.

 [/slide]